STATEMENT ON HARASSMENT

 - Contact a member of the Macalester College Harassment Support Team or Sexual Assault Support Team(if it is sexual harassment).
 Members of these teams are prepared to provide initial emotional support, assist in writing a report, discuss options, attend meetings with students, and provide campus and community resources.
 More information about these teams and other information can be found on the Harassment and Bias Prevention, Support & Resources website

-- Contact the Dean or Associate Dean of Students, located in the Office of Student Affairs, 119 Weyerhaeuser Hall (651-696-6220), or any other member of the MCHC.
+- Contact the Title IX Coordinator, Karla Benson Rutten (651-696-6258), the Dean or Associate Dean of Students, located in the Office of Student Affairs, 119 Weyerhaeuser Hall (651-696-6220), or any other member of the MCHC.
 They can discuss complaints of harassment and assist the victim(s) in identifying support resources and options.
 Community members may also use the MCHC as a resource regarding questions or concerns about an incident or situation without registering a complaint.
 Please note: Sharing names of accused harassers to a MCHC members will likely initiate an investigation and potential response from the College.

 - Report confidentially or anonymously via an online reporting form, found on the Harassment and Bias Prevention, Support & Resources website.